MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 * 300x300 (2x scale)
 * 600x600 (4x scale)

-The wide tile icon is shown in the start menu when the user sets your app’s tile to wide size.
+The wide tile icon is shown in the start menu when the user sets your app's tile to wide size.

 ![Wide tile](../media/windows-image-wide-tile.png)